1 Day Zooming through Zürich

 If you’re spending a single day in Zürich, odds are you flew into the international airport and will be venturing elsewhere in the country shortly.
 While it may not offer the dazzling scenery found elsewhere in Switzerland, don’t let the urban nature of this destination fool you—exploring Zürich is a worthwhile endeavor, even if you only have half a day to spare!

 Renowned as a global financial hub, Zürich is a magnet for business moguls and culture enthusiasts.
-Walking around the urban oasis you’ll simultaneously find remnants of the city’s medieval past nestled alongside modern shopping centers with global luxuries.
+Walking around the urban oasis you’ll simultaneously find remnants of the city’s medieval past nestled alongside modern shopping centers with regional luxuries.
 As with other Swiss cities, you can expect the watches, cheese—and especially the chocolate—to be absolutely divine as you make your way through Zürich!

 One Day Zürich Itinerary